Superman on Television

 104 episodes, and one public service show.

 INTRODUCTIONFaster than a speeding bullet.
 More powerful than a locomotive.
-Able to leap tall buildings in a single bound.
+Able to leap tall buildings at a single bound.
 Look!
 Up in the sky.
 It's a bird.
 It's a plane.
 It's Superman!
 Yes, it's Superman - strange visitor from another planet who came to Earth with powers and abilities far beyond those of mortal men.
 Superman - who can change the course of mighty rivers, bend steel in his bare hands, and who disguised as Clark Kent, mild-mannered reporter for a great metropolitan newspaper, fights a neverending battle for Truth, Justice, and the American Way.

 CASTSuperman/Clark Kent: George Reeves